 Trading members can apply for surrender of their trading membership once admitted to the Exchange.
-Surrender of trading membership can be permitted by the Exchange after fulfilling certain conditions by the member such as, clearing off all the dues to the Exchange and NSCCL, notifying all other TMs of the approval of surrender, ', issuance of a public notification in leading dailies, etc. The deposits of the trading members would be released by the Exchange/ NSCCL after a prescribed lock-in period.
-There is, however, no lock-in period applicable in case of trading member, who is,
+Surrender of trading membership can be permitted by the Exchange after fulfilling certain conditions by the member such as, clearing off all the dues to the Exchange and NSCCL, notifying all other TMs of the approval of surrender, obtaining 'No dues' certificate from SEBI, issuance of a public notification in leading dailies etc. The deposits of the trading members would be released by the Exchange/NSCCL after a prescribed lock-in period.
+There is, however, no lock-in period applicable in case of trading member, who is

+- a) Not SEBI registered

-(a) SEBI registered but not enabled
+- b) SEBI registered but not enabled

-(b) SEBI registered and enabled but not traded at all Provided certain criteria's are fulfilled
+- c) SEBI registered and enabled but not traded at all